 The hydrology used in the 2D model builds upon the hydrologic model used in the previous Extraction Plan for LW11-16.
 A higher initial loss value of 65.9mm as opposed to 25mm was used in the updated hydrological model.
 Since the previous hydrological model was built in 2016, Alluvium has completed a number of studies in the region with similar geomorphic settings to the North Wambo Creek catchment, as well as conducted further field inspections of the site as part of the 2017 and 2018 monitoring and baseline assessments of NWCD.
 This has enabled us to build up a more accurate understanding of the hydrogeological characteristics of the area.
 As a result of the increased initial loss values there has been a decrease in the calculated design discharges for the 2018 hydrological model compared to the 2016 design discharges as shown in Table 3-2 below.
+The revised longwall layout has not resulted in any changes to the 2018 estimates.

 2016 estimates 2018 estimates

-Upstream

-catchment (km 2) 34 34
+Upstream catchment (km2) 34 34

-ARI/AEP Peak Discharge (m 3 /s) Peak Discharge (m 3 /s)
+ARI/AEP Peak Discharge (m3/s) Peak Discharge (m /s)

 2 year 43 10.5

 50 year 154 57.6

 100 year 180 75.4

 1000 year 324 93